Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Abstract

 \section{Abstract}

 { Jupiter's ultraviolet aurora frequently shows a number of arcs between the dusk-side polar region and the main emission, which are denoted as ``bridges''.
 This work presents a largely automated detection and statistical analysis of bridges over 248 Hubble-Space-Telescope observations, alongside a multi-instrument study of crossings of magnetic field lines connected to bridges by the Juno spacecraft during its first 30 perijoves.
 Bridges are observed to arise on timescales of $\sim$2 hours, can persist over a full Jupiter rotation, and are conjugate between hemispheres.
-The appearance of bridges is strongly associated with compression of the magnetosphere by the solar wind.
-Low-altitude bridge crossings are associated with upward-dominated, broadband electron distributions, consistent with Zone-II aurorae, as well as with plasma-wave bursts observed by Juno-Waves, in agreement with existing theoretical models for the generation of polar-region aurorae.
-Electron populations associated with crossings of field lines threading the main emission by Juno also become more downward-dominated when separate bridges are present in the nearby aurora.
-In all, this indicates that bridges are likely Zone-II aurorae that have become spatially separated from the Zone-I aurorae under the influence of the solar wind. }
+The appearance of bridges is associated with compression of the magnetosphere, likely by the solar wind.
+Low-altitude bridge crossings are associated with upward-dominated, broadband electron distributions, consistent with Zone-II aurorae, as well as with plasma-wave emission observed by Juno-Waves, in agreement with existing theoretical models for the generation of polar-region aurorae.
+Main-emission crossings where no bridges are visible also show characteristics associated with bridges (more upward electron flux, plasma-wave emission), which is not the case for main-emission crossings with visible bridges, as though bridges remain present but spatially indistinguishable from the main emission in the former case.
+In all, compression of the magnetosphere may work to spatially separate the Zone-I and Zone-II regions of the main emission, in the form of Zone-II bridges. }

 \FloatBarrier